perforce/p4templates/readme.md

 ```
 * Upon loading the UI you will be presented with the template loader execution window.
 Any variable parameter will be lifted and shown in the field below the template selection drop down.
 Once all parameters have a valid value then you will be able to process the template.
 If you would like to edit a current template the `Edit` button will open the Edit Template window with the data for the currently selected template.
 This can then be either saved as the same file name or as a new name to create a copy.
 If you would like to create a new template, the `New` button will open the Edit Template window without any predefined values.

-* A video walkthrough of UI operation can be found [here](https://share.descript.com/view/qB7vWvmbhRO).

 ## EXE Build
 * If you have the pyinstaller requirements installed. `build_windows.bat` will create a self contained executable in the bin directory.